 In one hundred words or less…

-Intermediate project managers at Mancini get to operate on a spectacular level: base building projects that are altering the skyline of the city and long-term on-call relationships with some of the biggest developers in the City.
+Intermediate project managers at Mancini get to operate on a spectacular level: base building projects that are altering the skyline of the city, long-term on-call relationships with some of the biggest companies in the world, and interiors build-outs hundreds of thousands of square feet and up in size.
 Assignments this complex need to be managed by people well-versed in a wide variety of project types—and possessing a certain kind of temperament that provides calm oversight of a project team potentially consisting of hundreds.
 We want to know if you’re one of this rare breed of architectural rock star.

 Does this sound like you?